Active Image Data Resource Formats

 Each defined pattern takes six integer words: the high half of the first word is the drag line ID, and the low four bits selects one of its lines, if more than one.
 The remaining bits of the first two words contain formatting information.
 The last four words in each pattern enumerate in Item List order, which slot is connected to that item, four bits each, for a total of 31 possible items.
 Zero in any item position is no connection.
 There are at most eight slots in any node shape, the index of which fits easily in four bits.

 This format displays up to nine conditions with a resulting value for each condition, plus a default if none of the conditions are satisfied.
+Any one of the second set of number ranges can be also designated for pronoun selection.
 The conditions can be any comparison of values, and each value may be an atomic value such as a text string or a number or a variable name, or else an arithmetic or logical construction of values.
 The low half of the first word is the ID of the Adep resource listing the base IDs of possible values, which are displayed at the top of the group as a set of popup menus.
 The high half of the first word is the total size of the significant data.

 The values are stored in prefix Polish form, one integer per code; the operation is in the high byte, and the xy location of its popup in the displayed image is packed into the low 24 bits.
 The five data codes are followed by one or more words of actual data.
 Expression values can be arbitrarily complex, up to the size limit of resources; nested values are shown in depressed rectangles, with the operators in popup menu buttons.